TSA-CERT/memoryanalyzer/README.md

 Defines the representation of the Rekall output along with filter and query options.
 Available options:

-* query <rekall command>: executes given Rekall command (along with the field value):
+* query &lt;rekall command&gt;: executes given Rekall command (along with the field value):

   ![](images/Query.png)